monikma/monikma.github.io/_posts/2016-03-03-preparation-for-java-8-oca-1z0-808-exam.md

 - **default method** can be **redeclared** as `abstract` in extending interface/implementing abstract class!
 - **static method of an interface** - also new in Java 8 - just like a static method, but does **not get inherited**! must be declared with word `static`; must be referred to using the **interface name** (even in implementing class)
-- **virtual method** - this is connected to plymorphism; it's a method whose implementation is not determined until runtime; all non-final, non-static and non-private methods in Java are **virtual**
+- **virtual method** - this is connected to polymorphism; it's a method whose implementation is not determined until runtime; all non-final, non-static and non-private methods in Java are **virtual**
 - (understanding **polymorphism** - of course, you need to know that if you create an object and assign it to reference of the type of its **superclass**, and call a method on it, **still the subclass' method** will be invoked)
 - this, compiles (aaaarrrgh!):